 Governors represent the broad interests and views of local people to the Trust’s Board, and feed back information about the Trust's performance to the communities we serve.
 This means discussing things like major new service developments, the annual report and accounts, and how members are being recruited and kept informed.

 The Council meets four times a year and, in addition, many Governors also participate in informal working groups like the Coordinating Committee, the Effectiveness Working Group, the Member and Public Engagement Working Group, and the Patient Safety & Quality Working Group.

-The RD&E is committed to listening to your views and experiences about the Trust, both good and bad.
-Your feedback helps us to continually improve the services we deliver.
+The Trust is committed to listening to your views and experiences about the Trust and your feedback helps us to continually improve our services.
 Governors play a key role in representing these views as a collective.
 They do not, however, represent individual cases.

 If you have any questions or concerns about any aspect of your treatment or care, please contact the Patient Advice and Liaison Service (PALS) on 01392 402093 or firstname.lastname@example.org.

 The Council of Governors currently consists of 21 Governors, out of a total number of 26 (as per the previous Royal Devon and Exeter NHS Foundation Trust Constitution).

 Under the Royal Devon University Healthtcare NHS Foundation Trust's Constitution, which has been in place since April 2022, the size of the Council of Governors has been increased from 26 to 31 Governors.
 This is made up of 22 Public Governors, 7 Staff Governors and 2 Appointed Governors.
 New posts have been created for both Public and Staff Governors in order to better reflect the enlarged footprint being served by the Foundation Trust.
 These new posts will be included in the CoG 2022 election.